shatha893/Notes/Security/_1_Technical/_) Labs/Machines/OpenSource/OpenSource.md

 - [x] The `/console` directory.
 - [ ] Try to accomplish port forwarding somehow so that I would be able to open up the local web server much easier.
 - [ ] Research the Gitea version.
+- [ ] Check the users home directory
+- [ ] Check the directory of the internal web server.
+- [ ] The crons could get me somewhere
 <br/><br/>